 Empowerment decreases self-stigma, and peer support can boost empowerment.
 Peer connections in some form can also promote stronger group identification, which in turn has protective effects against self-stigma and tends to promote a righteous anger response.

-“Coming out of the closet” can decrease impact of self-stigma on quality of life.
+“Coming out of the closet” can decrease the impact of self-stigma on quality of life.
 An analogy Patrick Corrigan often makes is to coming out proud in the LGBTQ+ community.
 While it’s something that can be challenging on an individual level, on a broader social level, it can have a significant effect.

 My own experience